Noodles on Phase 2 of hCG?

-B. Soluble fiber, which what these noodles are composed of, draws in water – so when you eat the noodles, they also absorb more water into your intestines than usual, and that water weighs something as well.
+B. Soluble fiber, which what these noodles are composed of, draws in water.
+So when you eat the noodles, it also absorbs more water into your intestines than usual and that water weighs something as well.

-So most likely, if you see a “stall” or a “gain” from eating these noodles, which I did as well, it’s not a true stall or gain- just those noodles sittin’ in your stomach en route.
+So most likely, if you see a “stall” or a “gain” from eating these noodles, which I did as well, it’s not a true stall or gain.
+It’s just those noodles sittin’ in your stomach en route.

-#5: They Have a 1 Year Shelf Life
+#5: These Noodles Have a 1 Year Shelf Life

 #6 Do These Taste Like REAL Noodles?